...

 Why Hōzō-in Started Serving Vegan Ramen

-The reason why the temple started selling noodle soups is to fund maintaining the designated important national cultural property, Tetsugenban Issai Kyōhan Moku (鉄眼版一切経版木), that Hōzō-in holds.
-In the mid-17th century, printers weren’t yet invented.
-Woodblock printing was used to produce more Buddha sutras quickly, and the Tetsugenban Issai Kyōhan Moku, comprising around 60,000 woodblocks, were made.
+The reason why the temple started selling noodle soups is to fund the maintenance of the designated important national cultural property, Tetsugenban Issai Kyōhan Moku (鉄眼版一切経版木), which Hōzō-in holds.
+In the mid-17th century, printers hadn’t yet been invented.
+Woodblock printing was used to produce more Buddha sutras quickly, and the Tetsugenban Issai Kyōhan Moku, comprising approximately 60,000 woodblocks, was created.

-So by dining at Hōzō-in, you are contributing to maintaining an important part of human history!
+By dining at Hōzō-in, you are contributing to the preservation of an important part of human history!

 How to Get to Hōzō-in